Skip to content

 Play button resuming lights

-The right side of the Effect Player contains extra tools.
+The right side contains extra tools:

 Effect Player right section showing extra controls